sinisa-susnjar/doppler/README.md

-# doppler
-D binding for the poppler PDF rendering library
+# Doppler - D bindings for the poppler PDF rendering library